MicrosoftDocs/common-data-model-and-service/entity-reference/introduction.md

 Learn more about the Common Data Service and what you can do with it:

 + **Getting data into the Common Data Service**: learn more about getting your business data into the Common Data Service!
-+ **Building apps with the Common Data Service**:learn more about building your apps with the Common Data Service with Microsoft PowerApps or the Common Data Service SDK!
++ **Building apps with the Common Data Service**: learn more about building your apps with the Common Data Service with Microsoft PowerApps or the Common Data Service SDK!
 + **Trustworthy platform**: learn more about securing your data in the Common Data Service.
 + **Common data model**: learn more about the fully extensible data model at the core of the Common Data Service.